rycus86/githooks/githooks/Readme.md

 ## Deprecated Stuff

+This stuff is to be made deprecated once all tests are passing.
+So far we comply 99% to the original implementation.
+Internally we wrap legacy stuff such that we agree the most with the original implementation.

 1. Registered file becomse a JSON file -> (@todo needs legacy transform)
 2. Ignore patterns matched only filename. @Todo: Ignore patterns are matching the paths relative to the